Engineering Intelligence Dashboard

 Naming the systemic constraint

-I worked with Product and Engineering to map the existing system explicitly: data access was bound to application structure (nested groups), and every downstream limitation followed from that single coupling.
-Until that coupling was named as the problem, every team was solving symptoms.
+I worked with Product and Engineering to map the existing system explicitly: data access was bound to application structure, and every downstream limitation followed from that single coupling.
+Until the coupling was named as the problem, every team was solving symptoms.

 Data access model before and after